Guaranteed Bursaries 2014-15

 National Scholarship Programme

-The University is participating in the National Scholarship Programme (NSP) by providing full fee waivers for two groups of students in their entry year:
+The University is participating in the National Scholarship Programme (NSP) by providing full fee waivers to the following group of students in their entry year:

 Those enrolled on one of the University’s year 0 courses** with a household income of up to £25,000

-We will also provide National Scholarship Programme awards to students with a RHI of up to £20,000† in their entry year.
-These will take the form of:
+We will also provide National Scholarship Programme awards to students with a RHI of up to £20,000 in their entry year, as below:

 Students in receipt of an NSP (with the exception of care leavers and foundation year students) will not receive a Core Bursary in their entry year but will still be able (if eligible) to receive a Nottingham Potential Bursary.
 Core Bursaries will be paid in future years to eligible students.